Back to COVID-19 restricted services

 - Broken glasses/contact lenses

-- Continued management of chronic eye/health problems including but not limited to glaucoma, AMD, corneal degenerations, dry eyes and diabetes.
+- Continued management of chronic eye/health problems including but not limited to glaucoma, macula degeneration, corneal degenerations, dry eyes and diabetes.

 This is not a complete list of restricted conditions we are seeing and we are happy to discuss whether your eye issue meets the criteria by phone during business hours 03 93957530.
 There may be some circumstances where a telehealth consultation is more appropriate and we have options available to facilitate this.